TheMindVirus/pi4bdd/README.md

  * Black Screen at LogonUI on Windows (which may eventually resolve itself over time)
  * Mailbox data access is temperamental and is best effort (a restart may help this)
  * A lot of the DXGK code is messy and unused, (additional effort is required to clean this up)
+ * The driver currently only supports 1080p ARGB 32bpp at variable refresh rate \
+   (This is due to a lot of properties being hard coded in the KMDOD sample driver)

 ## Monitor1
 ![Monitor1](https://github.com/TheMindVirus/pi4bdd/blob/main/SCREENSHOTS/Monitor1.png)